Creative activites for children

 We invite children to join us on the afternoon of Saturday, April 11 for creative activities that recreate the enchanting underwater world of the show Petite Ondine, with the crafting fairy Muriel Marc!

 Free activities, open before and after the performances.
+Open to all and accessible without having seen the show.
+In French only.

 Location: Le Centre Culturel Francophone de Vancouver